Best Ollama Models for 8GB RAM in 2026: Honest Tests & Recommendations

 PARAMETER temperature 0.7

-num_ctx 2048 — reduces the context window (less RAM for KV cache). num_thread 4 — limits the number of CPU threads, keeping the system responsive.
+num_ctx 2048 — reduces the context window (less RAM for KV cache). num_thread 4 — limits the number of CPU threads to keep the system responsive.

-A step-by-step guide to installation and first launch — in the article How to Install Ollama on Mac, Windows, and Linux: A Complete Guide 2026.
-And on creating custom models via Modelfile — in the article Modelfile in Ollama: Create Your Custom AI.
+Step-by-step guide to installation and first run — in the article How to Install Ollama on Mac, Windows, and Linux: A Complete Guide 2026.

-Conclusion: Three environment variables + closed unnecessary programs = stable operation on 8GB.
-Without these settings, even a lightweight model can cause disk swapping.
+Conclusion: Three basic variables + closed unnecessary programs = stable operation on 8GB.
+If you have a GPU or Apple Silicon — add OLLAMA_FLASH_ATTENTION=1 and OLLAMA_KV_CACHE_TYPE=q8_0: according to the official Ollama documentation, this halves memory usage for the KV cache with minimal quality loss.
+Without basic settings, even a light model can cause disk swapping.

-Everyone who has worked with Ollama on 8GB has gone through the same stage: "But maybe 13B will fit after all?"
+Everyone who has worked with Ollama on 8GB has gone through the same stage: "Maybe 13B will fit after all?"
 No, it won't.
 I checked.

 Working with Ollama on a Mac M1 with 8GB of unified memory, I tested dozens of models of various sizes.
 Here's an honest list of what doesn't work — or works so poorly it's better if it didn't.